Serbian–Montenegrin unionism: Background

 Close relations between Montenegro and Serbia are long-standing.
 There were various plans of restoring a Serbian state in the 18th century, with either Habsburg or Russian support, but these had ultimately failed.
 In 1736–37 Serbian Patriarch Arsenije IV envisioned an autonomous South Slavic state led by the "Illyrian-Rascian nation" (the Serbs) under the Habsburg Monarchy with its own government, army, nobility, churches and schools, with a similar status to Hungary, under the governance of the Serbian Patriarch.
 In 1782 the former Metropolitan Vasilije Petrović in Montenegro (s.
 1744–1766) envisioned the restoration of the medieval Serbian state including territories in the Balkans and southern Habsburg Monarchy, while his successor Petar I Petrović's envoy to Russia presented the project of "kingdom of Old Rascia" in 1798.
 The archimandrite of Morača Arsenije Gagović submitted a proposal in 1803 to the Russian court regarding a "Slavic-Serb empire" ruled by a Russian prince, likely with consultation of Metropolitan Stefan Stratimirović.
 The latter sent a confidential memorandum to Russian emperor Alexander I in June 1804 (during the First Serbian Uprising) regarding the establishment of an independent Serbian monarchy under the House of Romanov encompassing Serbia, Bosnia, Montenegro, Herzegovina, Syrmia, the Bay of Kotor and much of Dalmatia.

-On 23 September 1866, Prince Mihailo and Prince Nikola agreed that they would together fight for the liberation of the Serb people in Ottoman territory and to create a united state.
+In 1866, Prince Mihailo and Prince Nikola agreed that they would together fight for the liberation of the Serb people in Ottoman territory and to create a united state.
 The united monarch would be Mihailo, while the Petrović would remain in "great moral and material status".

-1878–1919
+Independent states

-Montenegro and Serbia were officially recognized as independent states by the Ottoman Empire with the Treaty of San Stefano (3 March 1878), following the Herzegovina uprising (1875–1877), Montenegrin–Ottoman War (1876–1878) and Serbian–Ottoman Wars (1876–1878).
+Montenegro and Serbia were officially recognized as independent states by the Ottoman Empire with the 1878 Treaty of San Stefano, following the Montenegrin–Ottoman War (1876–1878) and Serbian–Ottoman Wars (1876–1878).
 In the late 19th century Montenegro's aspirations mirrored that of Serbia — unification and independence of Serb-inhabited lands.
 The Petrović-Njegoš dynasty tried to take the role as the Serb leader and unifier, but Montenegro's small size and weak economy led to the recognition of the primacy of the Karađorđević dynasty (in Serbia) in this respect.

-The two fought as part of the Balkan League when it came to ending the Ottoman presence in Rumelia during the First Balkan War, and they fought alongside each other against Austria-Hungary and the German Empire during World War I. Plans for unification were finally partially implemented after the war.
-The Podgorica Assembly in November 1918 concluded the decision to merge the Kingdom of Montenegro with the Kingdom of Serbia, followed by the creation of Yugoslavia.
-The Montenegrin monarchy was thereby removed, and opposition to the annexation culminated in the Christmas Uprising during 1919 in which a part the Montenegrin population demonstrated against the Serbian takeover.
+The two fought as part of the Balkan League when it came to ending the Ottoman presence in Rumelia during the First Balkan War, and they fought alongside each other against Austria-Hungary and the German Empire during World War I.